Are you an employee or running a business?

 Are you being told to register a sole proprietorship?

-If you end up in a situation where someone asks you to register as self-employed in order to get a job with them, it is important to be aware that no one else can decide this for you.
+If you find yourself in a situation where you are asked to register as self-employed to get a job with them, it is important to be aware that this is not something others can decide for you.
 This is something that you must want to do, while at the same time making sure that the criteria for self-employment are fulfilled.

 The Norwegian Tax Administration – Employee or self-employed?